phenom4n4n/phen-cogs/docs/slashtags/context_menus.rst

 or ``[p]slashtags message``.
 Context menu commands differ from slash commands as they are invoked through the ``Apps`` section on a message/user context menu.

+You can only add 5 global and 5 server context menu commands for each type.

 ----------------------
 Context Menu Arguments
 ----------------------